woadey/woadey.github.io/content/posts/htb/tier1/index.md

 After much trial and error, I ended up taking a look at the `htb` writeup for this challenge at this point.
 To my surprise, they simply run gobuster as I did, and find `s3.thetoppers.htb`

 Even after knowing the output, I spent much time testing `ffuf` and `gobuster` with no avail.
 I even tried text files only containing `s3`, but this was always missed by both tools.
-I even tried reseting the target machine and starting over, but this also failed.
+I even tried resetting the target machine and starting over, but this also failed.
 So, I'm going to chalk this up to something on `HackTheBox`'s end and continue pretending I found the `s3` subdomain.

 Don't forget to add `s3.thetoppers.htb` to `/etc/hosts`